The administrators are engaging with the FCA who consented to their appointment over the Company.

 This website will be used to provide creditors and customers with information and is being updated when information becomes available on the administration of the Company.

-The administrators have set up a dedicated email address and phone number for creditors and customers to contact the administration team.
+The administrators have set up a dedicated email address to contact the administration team.

 The affairs, business and assets of the Companies are being managed by the Joint Administrators Andrew Tate and James Hopkirk who act as agents of the Company and without personal liability.